divsandhu/ETH-AVAX/README.md

 # Smart Contract for handling exceptions

-This repository contains a Solidity smart contract named that demonstrates the use of error handling mechanisms in Solidity, specifically `require`, `revert`, and `assert`.
+This repository contains a Solidity smart contract that demonstrates the use of error handling mechanisms in Solidity, specifically `require`, `revert`, and `assert`.

 ## Table of Contents